 - The quality and arrangement of formwork surfaces.

 Of these requirements, the concrete cover to the reinforcement may be the most difficult to accomplish.
 The installation of reinforced steel cages in the formwork typically results in a drift in its movement as it is being constructed.
 This is permitted in tolerance limits, but it is necessary not to allow it to slip below tolerances, as the concrete reinforcing cover is the key mechanism by which protection against fire and corrosion is accomplished.

 After the concrete has been poured and has been cured for a fair length of time, a second inspection shall be carried out.
 The objective is to evaluate the finished concrete and to ensure that the concrete mix is carried out as intended.
 Things to be considered when inspecting reinforced concrete after the concrete has been poured include:

 - Plastic concrete settlement.

 - Reinforcement of exposed steel

 - Cube strength test certificates

 Steelwork frames are largely prefabricated off-site.
 Most parts, such as trusses, are built ready for assembly and then elevated once they arrive.
 This prefabrication means that, technically, many of the components have already undergone some sort of examination and evaluation before being delivered.
 However, they still need to be erected and installed on site.
 At this point, the inspecting structural engineer must review the steelwork against the design intent.
-A specific set of checks unique to structural steel needs to be undertaken:
+A specific set of checks unique to structural steel that needs to be undertaken are:

 - The proportion of the elements and their location